rjinaga/IocServiceStack/docs/index.md

 ### Services and Contracts Implementations

 > Specify [Contract] and [Service] attributes if you want to support the dependency injection
-> and auto mapping the contract and service in your application.
+> and auto map the contracts and services in your application.

 ```c#
 namespace BusinessContractLibrary